2017-2018 Officers and Board of Directors

 Frank Caperton, Vice President:

-Frank Caperton has an intense interest of our local history, serving on the Friends of the Stones River Battlefield board and the board of the Rutherford County Historical Society.
+Frank Caperton has an intense interest of our local history, serving on the Friends of the Stones River Battlefield board and the president of the Rutherford County Historical Society.

 Frank was born in Louisville, Kentucky but raised in the Panhandle of Texas and the hills of Santa Fe, Tennessee.
 Frank attended Middle Tennessee State University and immediately became interested in the history of Rutherford County, Tennessee.
 Frank’s passion for historic preservation and sharing stories blend well with the Friends of the Stones River Battlefield.